FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_error.md

     defaultGroup="group0"                            # Console default group to connect
 ```

 The group ID of the node.
-Check the node configuration file 'config.genesis'.:
+Check the node configuration file 'config.genesis':

 ```shell
 // config.genesis